axelerant/active-directory-integration/readme.txt

 == Changelog ==

+= 1.1.8 =
+* FIX: A Password-Change-Mail is send after every Login.
+(Issue #0088.
+Thanks to Benny Vizens and conkidd for the bug report.)

 = 1.1.7 =
 * FIX: Not all options are stored in multisite environments.
 (Thanks to Mike Jones for the bug report.)